 You are here

-He also serves as Music Director of the Omaha Symphony, a post he has held since 2005.
-In the fall of 2013 he renewed his contract with the Omaha Symphony through the 2017/2018 season.
+Additionally he holds positions as Music Director of the Omaha Symphony, a post he has held since 2005.
+In the fall of 2013, he renewed his contract with the Omaha Symphony through the 2017/2018 season.
 He also holds the Germeshausen Family and Youth Concert Conductor chair with the Boston Symphony.
-Past positions have included resident conductor of the Detroit Symphony and the Florida Orchestra (Tampa Bay), and associate conductor of the Richmond (VA) Symphony.
+Past positions have included resident conductor of the Detroit Symphony and Florida Orchestra (Tampa Bay), and associate conductor of the Richmond (VA) Symphony.
 He also has served on the music faculties of North Park University (Chicago), the University of Tennessee in Chattanooga, and Virginia Commonwealth University in Richmond.

 Devoted to promoting a life-long enthusiasm for music, Thomas Wilkins brings energy and commitment to audiences of all ages.
 He is hailed as a master at communicating and connecting with audiences.
 Following his highly successful first season with the Boston Symphony, the Boston Globe named him among the “Best People and Ideas of 2011.”
 In 2014, Wilkins received the prestigious “Outstanding Artist” award at the Nebraska Governor’s Arts Awards, for his significant contribution to music in the state.